OCA/account-financial-tools/account_payment_netting/readme/USAGE.rst

 - Click on action "Register Payment", the wizard will show the diff amount
 - Make payment as normal

-This create Customer Payment if AR > AP, Supplier Payment otherwise.
+This create Customer Payment if AR > AP, Vendor Payment otherwise.